 [H1] Chapter at a Glance

 This book introduces health administrators, nurses, physician assistants, medical students, and data scientists to statistical analysis of electronic health records (EHRs).
 The future of medicine depends on understanding patterns in EHRs.
 This book shows how to use EHRs for precision and predictive medicine.
-This chapter introduces why a new book on statistical analysis is needed and why healthcare managers, analysts, and practitioners benefit from a new book in this area.
+This chapter introduces why a new book on statistical analysis is needed and how healthcare managers, analysts, and practitioners can benefit from fresh educational tools in this area.

 [H1] Why a New Book on Statistics?

 This textbook provides a radically different alternative to books on statistical analysis.
 It de-emphasizes hypothesis testing.
-It puts a great deal of focus on removing confounding in EHRs.
-It emphasizes data obtained from EHRs and thus by necessity involves a great deal standard query language (SQL).
+Its focuses primarily on removing confounding in EHRs.
+It emphasizes data obtained from EHRs and thus, by necessity, involves a great deal of structured query language (SQL).

-Management and practice of healthcare is undergoing revolutionary changes (McAfee and Brynjolfsson 2012).
-More information is available than ever before, both inside and outside organizations.
-Massive databases, often referred to as Big data, are available and accessible.
-These data can inform management and practitioner’s decisions.
-Growing use of EHRs has enabled healthcare organizations, especially hospitals and insurance companies, to have access to large data sets.
+The management and practice of healthcare are undergoing revolutionary changes (McAfee and Brynjolfsson 2012).
+More information is available than ever before, both inside and outside of organizations.
+Massive databases, often referred to as big data, are available and accessible.
+These data can inform management and practitioners’ decisions.
+The growing use of EHRs has enabled healthcare organizations, especially hospitals and insurance companies, to access large data sets.
 Inside organizations, EHRs can measure countless operational and clinical metrics that enhance the organization’s productivity.

 All sorts of data points are available for scrutiny.
 Analysts can track who is doing what and who is achieving which outcomes.
 Providers can be benchmarked; front desk staff efficiency can be monitored.
-Data are available on true cost of operations, as nearly every activity is tracked.
+Data are available on the true cost of operations, as nearly every activity is tracked.
 Contracts with health maintenance organizations can be negotiated with real data on cost of services.
 Data are available on profitability of different operations, so unprofitable care can be discontinued.
 Managers can detect unusual patterns in the data.
 For example, they can see that hospital occupancy affects emergency department backup.

-In the contemporary healthcare field, data are available on pharmaceutical costs and their relationship to various outcomes.
+In the healthcare field, data are available on pharmaceutical costs and their relationship to various outcomes.
 Many organizations have lists of medications on their formulary, and now such lists can be based on both cost and outcome data.
 Medications can be prescribed with more precision and less waste.
 Data can be used to predict future illnesses; diseases can be prevented before they occur.
-The wide availability of massive amounts of data has made management with numbers easier and more insightful.
+The wide availability of massive amounts of data has made managing with numbers easier and more insightful.
 The following are some examples of how healthcare organizations are gathering massive databases to enable insights into best practices (Jaret 2013):

 [INSERT NL]